The Icelandic Cat Protection Society (The Icelandic Cat Lovers Society), Cat Shelter and Hotel

 Adopting a cat

 Cats wanting a home can be viewed from 14-16 on weekdays.
+Please note!
+In the interest of our cats’ wellbeing we limit visits to perspective owners only.
 When a cat leaves Kattholt for a new home, the new owner pays for neutering, microchipping and deworming IKR 18.500 in all.
 Cats wanting a home are presented under kisurnar>kisur í heimilisleit on the home page.

 Becoming a member